laurenhamann/taylor-swift-blog/content/blog/Lover/Song-list/its-nice-to-have-a-friend.md

 ---
-title: Its Nice To Have A Friend
+title: \"It's Nice To Have A Friend\"
 date: "2022-10-28"
 description: "Lyrics"
 album: Lover